-The present third edition of the Annual Report for the Greek Energy Sector 2023 of the Institute of Energy for SE Europe (IENE) is a milestone for the Institute, taking into account the changing conditions that prevailed last year and also in 2023 in the global and European energy market, especially after Russia's invasion of Ukraine on February 24, 2022.
+The present, third, edition of the Annual Report for the "Greek Energy Sector 2023", by IENE is a milestone for the Institute, taking into account the fast changing conditions that prevailed last year and also in 2023, in the global and European energy market, especially following Russia's invasion of Ukraine on February 24, 2022.
 The rising cost of energy and the disruption to supply chains triggered by the invasion make mapping and analysis of the energy sector more timely and vital than ever.

-Normally, the Annual Report should have been released in 2021, but it was preceded by the publication of IENE's major reference study, the "SE Europe Energy Outlook 2021/2022", which deals with the current situation of the SE European energy sector and its outlook to 2040, which was released in March 2022 and moved the current version forward into 2023.
+Normally, the Annual Report should have been released in 2021, but it was preceded by the publication of IENE's major reference study, the "SE Europe Energy Outlook 2021/2022", which deals with the current situation of the SE European energy sector and its outlook to 2040, which was released in March 2022 and as a result moved the current version forward into 2023.